Toeloe007/A320FCU/Part 1 - Rotary Buttons/README.md

 37	        | Pull HDG

 ### Backlight
-Since I don't want to load my USB ports unnecessarily, I decided to power the backlight and the 7 segment displays via an external power supply.
+Since I don't want to load my USB ports unnecessarily, I decided to power the backlight via an external power supply.
 The GND pin of the power module has to be connected to the GND pin of the Arduino.

 The cathodes (-) of the LEDs can all be connected together and then connected to GND.